smu-cs-3353/22s-pa02-amogus/README.md

 When doing analysis, we looked at the time cost of each of the algorithms by using the Chrono library.
 This method is is much more accurate and precise than the timing command, which is why we included it within this project.

-## Results - Dataset Size Vs. Time To Sort
+## Results: Dataset Size Vs. Time To Sort

 Below are the graphs for the integer dataset: